Wetlands Logging Guide

 env.launch()

-# All operations are now logged to wetlands/wetlands.log
+# Manager logs are written to wetlands/wetlands.log

 Advanced Examples